For additional information, read the Nomination Form PDF

-On a tree-shaded knoll on the edge of Lexington, this solidly proportioned five-bay limestone house shows the influence of the Georgian architecture of eastern Virginia.
-As recorded on a date stone, the house was constructed for Zachariah Johnston in 1797 by John Spear, a little known but obviously skilled builder.
+On a tree-shaded knoll on the edge of the city of Lexington in Rockbridge County, the solidly proportioned, five-bay Stone House shows the influence of the Georgian architecture of eastern Virginia.
+As recorded on a date stone, this limestone house was constructed for Zachariah Johnston in 1797 by John Spear, a little known but obviously skilled builder.
 Johnston served as a member of the Virginia convention to ratify the U. S. Constitution in 1788, a presidential elector, and a member of the Virginia House of Delegates, where he was chairman of the standing committee on religion and demonstrated his strong advocacy of religious freedom.
-The house, which has undergone few changes, was restored in 1965-66 under the direction of Thomas W. S. Craven.
+The Stone House, which has undergone few changes, was restored in 1965-66 under the direction of Thomas W. S. Craven.
 A modern passageway connects the main section to the original kitchen outbuilding.
-The front porch, with its chamfered posts, replaced an earlier porch around 1900.
+The front porch of the Stone House, with its chamfered posts, replaced an earlier porch around 1900.

 Abbreviations: